Updated: September 16, 2024

 • Obtain necessary medical treatments and medications needed?

-• Obtain a reasonable amount of clothing?
+• Obtain a reasonable amount of clothing, cleaning supplies, and other miscellaneous essentials?

 • Not lose educational opportunities?